hexbatch/apple-core/v1/docs/layers/e-organization-layers/agreements.md

 A person can remove their user token if decide they changed their mind.

-An agreement  can be set up to have a delay or datetime to do the transaction after all signed

 Agreements can be set to allow a percentage of users to decide, or can be set to allow different users to have different weights

 Agreements can be cancelled later by any user removing his token, or having it be set to a percentage of users or weights.
 A cancelled agreement is an empty set